Slow Cooker Meals

 Notes

-• Add 3 tbsp of cornstarch and ¼ cup of water to a small bowl for a thicker sauce.
+• Thicker Sauce: Add 3 tbsp of cornstarch and ¼ cup of water to a small bowl for a thicker sauce.
 Whisk until well combined.
 Pour into the broth and whisk until the sauce starts to thicken.

 Nutrition